-- 1 and 1/4 cups mashed banana (about 3 medium bananas)
+- 1 and 1/3 cups (306g) mashed banana (about 3 medium or 2 large ripe bananas)

-- 3 large eggs
+- 2 large eggs

-- 1/3 cup (80ml) vegetable, canola oil, or melted coconut oil
+- 1/3 cup (70g) coconut oil, melted (or vegetable oil or melted butter)

 - 1/3 cup (80ml) pure maple syrup*

-- 1/4 cup (60ml) milk (any kind)
+- 1/3 cup (80ml) milk (any kind)

 - 1 teaspoon pure vanilla extract

-- 1 heaping cup chopped nuts (any kind—I use 130g walnuts)
+- 1 cup chopped nuts (any kind—I use 120g walnuts)

 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or use cupcake liners.
-This recipe makes 15 muffins, so prepare a second muffin pan with 3 liners.

-- Whisk the flour, oats, cinnamon, baking soda, and salt together in a large bowl until combined.
+- Whisk the flour, oats, cinnamon, baking soda, baking powder, and salt together in a large bowl until combined.
 Set aside.
 In a medium bowl or in the bowl of your stand mixer, mash the bananas.
 Then whisk in the eggs, oil, maple syrup, milk, and vanilla together until combined.
 Pour the wet ingredients into the dry ingredients, stir a few times, then add the nuts.
 Fold everything together gently just until combined and no flour pockets remain.